Reduce packaging costs by up to 30%

 Your corrugated packaging is no different.

-However, the question to ask, particularly about cheap packaging, is that is it really cheaper?
+However, there is a crucial question to ask, particularly about cheap packaging.
+Is it really cheaper?
 Or is under specifying your packaging a false economy?

-Either way, it is important to get it right.
+Either way, it is essential to get it right.

 Why you should look beyond packaging unit costs

-The temptation is always to look at the headline figures and, as a result, decide to go with what looks like the most cost-effective option.
+The temptation is always to look at the headline figures.
+Doing so typically results in deciding to go with what looks like the most cost-effective option.

-There are a number of hidden packaging costs that can soon render any gains made in unit cost worthless, or, worse still, actually end up costing you more money in the long term.
+Several hidden packaging costs can soon render any gains in unit cost worthless or, even worse, cost you more money in the long term.

 Identifying these factors is often not straightforward.
-And even if you know them, not all apply equally to each individual market, product or industry.
-Your packaging and the challenges it poses can be surprisingly unique to your business.
+And even if you know them, not all apply equally to each specific market, product or industry.
+Your packaging and its challenges can be surprisingly unique to your business.

-However, this article sets out a number of real-world examples of how cheap packaging can cost you more.
-And – crucially – how you can either take advantage of or mitigate the impact of this.
+However, this article describes several real-world examples of how cheap packaging can cost you more.
+And – crucially – how to take advantage of or mitigate any impact.

-Whilst there are in fact more than the four scenarios laid out below, the following are amongst the most commonly seen across typical users of corrugated packaging.
+Whilst there are, in fact, more than the four scenarios laid out in this guide, the following are amongst the most commonly seen across typical users of corrugated packaging.

-- Reduce cost by over 10% through minimising packing / assembly times
+- Reduce cost by over 15% by minimising packing and assembly times.

-- Reduce costs by almost a third through eliminating transit damage
+- Reduce costs by almost a third by eliminating transit damage.

-In the example below, a standard taped box (i.e. sealed with tape top and bottom) costs £0.25 each.
-5 members of staff, paid £7.50 per hour, can assemble 50 boxes each in this time period.
-So the total labour cost of £37.50 sees 250 boxes assembled.
+In this example, a standard taped box (i.e. sealed with tape on top and bottom) costs £0.25 each.
+Five staff members, paid £9.50 per hour, can assemble 50 boxes each in this period.
+So the total labour cost of £47.50 allows for the assembly of 250 boxes.

 You can also factor in an approximate £0.07 cost of secondary packaging – mainly tape.

-The total cost for an assembled box, therefore, is £0.47 each.
+Therefore, the total cost for an assembled box is £0.51 each.

-A crash lock box, however, costs more per unit – let’s say £0.33 (32% more expensive).
-The labour costs remain the same at £37.50 in total, but as they simply fold out and together (eliminating the taping process) each member of staff can assemble 4 times as many.
-Therefore, 1000 boxes can be assembled per hour.
+However, a crash lock box costs more per unit – say £0.33 (32% more expensive).
+The labour costs remain the same at £47.50 in total, but as the boxes fold out and together (eliminating the taping process), each staff member can assemble four times as many.
+Therefore, your packing team can build 1,000 boxes per hour.

 Using less tape also sees secondary packaging costs drop by approximately a third (£0.07 to £0.05).

-This means, even though the unit price of the box is 32% higher, the price of a fully assembled, ready to pack box, is actually 11% lower at £0.42 pence each.
+The labour savings mean even though the unit price of the box is 32% higher, the price of a fully assembled and ready-to-pack box is 16% lower at £0.43 each.

-Please click the image above for a larger version.
+(please click the image for a larger version of the calculations).

 Custom sizes boxes can be one of the simplest ways to reduce your costs.

-In the example below, the standard “stock” box (which is the form cheap packaging often takes) is not tailored to the size of the product.
-As such, it has to be larger than actually required (unless you are very lucky in terms of the fit).
+In this example, the standard “stock” box (which is the form cheap packaging often takes) is not tailored to the size of the product.
+As such, it has to be larger than required (unless you are fortunate in terms of the fit).

-Sending 5K boxes at a unit cost of £0.40 results in a total packaging cost of £2,000.
-However, only 50 can be put on a single pallet, meaning 100 pallets at a cost of £60 shipping each is required to send every product.
+By sending 5,000 boxes at a unit cost of £0.40, you see a total packaging cost of £2,000.
+However, only 50 can be put on a single pallet, meaning 100 pallets at the cost of £60 shipping each is required to send every product.

 The total cost of packaging and shipping together, therefore, works out at £8,000.

 By switching to a custom box, it can be possible to optimise the space and include up to twice as many products per pallet.
-With the unit cost the same (as less material is also used), only 67 pallets are required to send all the goods.
-This saves a third on shipping costs and overall cost of £6,000.
+With the unit cost the same (as the boxes also use less material), only 67 pallets are required to send all the goods.
+The reduction in pallets saves a third on shipping costs and gives an overall cost of £6,000.

-Bear in mind this also does not take into account the secondary cost of void fill.
-Standard boxes will require more of this that a custom sized box (which may not require any), further increasing the price disparity.
+Bear in mind this also does not consider the secondary cost of void fill.
+Standard boxes require more of this than a custom-sized box (which may not require any), further increasing the price disparity.

-If you have a large number of packaging products or lines, simplifying (or “rationalising”) this can often lead to cost savings.
+If you have many packaging products or lines, simplifying (or “rationalising“) can often lead to cost savings.

-The graphic below shows a packaging inventory of 6 lines.
-Assuming these are ordered equally, and the total packaging units required is 30K (5K each), a unit cost of £0.40 and tooling charge of £250 per line results in an overall packaging cost of £13,500.
+The graphic alongside this text shows a packaging inventory of six lines.
+Assuming you order these equally, and the total packaging units required is 30K (5K each), a unit cost of £0.40 and tooling charge of £250 per line results in an overall packaging cost of £13,500.

-Rationalising this inventory, so only 2 boxes are used, reduces the tooling costs by two thirds immediately (£1,000 saving).
-The unit costs also drops, as instead of ordering 5k volumes of 6 lines, it is possible to 15K volumes of 2 lines.
+Rationalising this inventory so that you only use two boxes reduces the tooling costs by two-thirds immediately (£1,000 saving).
+The unit costs also drop, as instead of ordering 5k volumes of 6 lines, it is possible to 15K volumes of 2 lines.

-The tooling reduction, and lower unit cost allows for an overall packaging spend of £11,000 – an 18.5% saving over the 6 line inventory.
+The tooling reduction and lower unit cost allow for an overall packaging spend of £11,000 – an 18.5% saving over the six-line inventory.

-A caveat on this process, however, is that a consideration of shipping costs – as in example 2 – must also be factored in.
+However, one caveat regarding this process is that a consideration of shipping costs – as in example 2 – must also be factored in.

 Perhaps the most “profitable” way to reduce the costs associated with your packaging is through minimising or eradicating transit damage.

-Saying that the figures differ depending on 2 factors.
-These are the volume of items being shipped, and the value of the products being shipped.
+However, the figures differ depending on two factors.
+These are the volume of items you ship and the value of the products.

-Taking the example below, mid volumes with mid value products (e.g. LED TVs), the unit cost of a standard box is £1.00.
-With 10K items being sent, this means a total packaging cost of £10,000.
+Taking the example here, mid volumes with mid-value products (e.g. LED TVs), the unit cost of a standard box is £1.00.
+When sending 10,000 items, this results in a total packaging cost of £10,000.

-However, with the value of the items being shipped being £500, if even one percent of these (100 products in total) are returned as damaged, the cost of this is £50,000.
-Please note this is excluding the additional transportation and admin costs of doing so.
+However, consider that the value of the items you ship is £500.
+If even one per cent of these (100 products in total) are damaged and returned, this leads to costs of £50,000.
+Please note that whilst this includes unsellable goods, it excludes the additional transportation and admin costs.

-Using a custom engineered box that has been created to minimise damage can see significant savings, however.
+Using a custom-engineered box that minimises damage can see significant savings, however.

-Even though the unit cost is 75% higher at £1.75 per box if this can reduce the return rate by half a percent (from 1% to 0.05%) the cost of returned products also drops by half – seeing a saving of circa £25,000.
+Even though the unit cost is 75% higher at £1.75 per box, if this can reduce the return rate by half a per cent (from 1% to 0.05%), the cost of returned products drops by half too.
+This improved performance provides a saving of circa £25,000.

-As mentioned previously this does not factor in additional transit and admin, and more importantly, it also does not account for customer satisfaction and the potential loss of repeat business.
+As mentioned previously, this figure does not consider additional transit and admin; more importantly, it does not account for customer satisfaction or the potential loss of repeat business.

-Customers frequently receiving damaged products – caused by cheap packaging – will be much less likely to reorder, recommend your company and ultimately your brand perception will suffer too.
+Customers frequently receiving damaged products – caused by cheap packaging – are be much less likely to reorder or recommend your company, and ultimately your brand perception suffers.

 Effectively, cheap packaging isn’t always everything it promises to be.

-By spending more to optimise the performance of your packaging, or streamline your processes or inventory, a larger upfront cost can soon become a significant saving down the line.
+If you spend more to optimise the performance of your packaging or streamline your processes or inventory, a higher upfront cost can soon become a significant saving down the line.

-Therefore, it is important to take a holistic view of your corrugated transit boxes and remember – cheap packaging is often a false economy.
+Therefore, taking a holistic view of your corrugated transit boxes is vital and remember that cheap packaging is often a false economy.